 Prized prospect Jarred Kelenic starts his return.
-Is it in time to make push to play in left field for Mariners?
+Is it in time to make a push to play in left field for Mariners?

 Asked where exactly he suffered the strain in his leg — the upper or lower part of the adductor — Kelenic replied, “It doesn’t matter.
 I haven’t had any pain there in days.
 It’s fine.
 I feel good.
 I’m 100 percent.”

 He looked good, putting on his typical hitting display during batting practice.
-With Ichiro pitching, Kelenic sprayed laser linedrives all over the field and hit some mammoth home runs to center field, right field and even left-center.
+With Ichiro pitching, Kelenic sprayed laser line drives all over the field and hit some mammoth home runs to center field, right field and even left-center.

 He didn’t look injured.
 And it’s clear, he doesn’t think he’s injured.